rlancaste/AstroPi3/README.md

 8. Navigate to the Folder containing the script.
 Assuming you typed the above commands, you can type the following to do this:

 		cd AstroPi3

-8. Make sure the script file is executable using one of the following commands depending on your system.

-		chmod +x setupAstroPi3.sh

-		chmod +x setupUbuntuSBC.sh

-		chmod +x setupAstroRaspbianPi.sh

 9. Run one of the following scripts using sudo.
 Choose the right one for your system.
 The setupAstroPi3.sh is specifically for a Raspberry Pi 3b or 3b+ running Ubuntu-Mate in the armhf architecture.
 The setupUbuntuSBC.sh script is specifically for an SBC system running Ubuntu on any architecture such as a Rock64 or Odroid C2.